 After two decades, the Taiwanese economic miracle has not slowed down: an island in the Pacific Ocean, separated by a 150-kilometer strait from mainland China, has strengthened further its position as a world leader in manufacturing of semiconductors.

 A luminous panel at Taoyuan Airport shows the outline of the island of Taiwan on a “map” in the form of a microchip.
 In fact, Taiwan’s share in global manufacturing of semiconductors is even larger, at almost one quarter.
+Photo: Yulia Tolkishevskaya, Sk.ruluminous panel at Taoyuan Airport shows the outline of the island of Taiwan on a “map” in the form of a microchip.
+In fact, Taiwan’s share in global manufacturing of semiconductors is even larger, at almost one quarter.
 Photo: Yulia Tolkishevskaya, Sk.ru.

-In numbers, ITRI Corporation says, the situation looks like this.
-The annual turnover of Taiwanese microelectronic enterprises stands at USD 75 billion (according to the independent Taiwanese-Hong Kong portal TheNewsLens, the figures stands at USD 82 billion; for comparison, all of mainland China produces USD 34 billion worth of microchips).
+In numbers, the ITRI Corporation says, the situation looks like this.
+The annual turnover of Taiwanese microelectronic enterprises stands at USD 75 billion (according to the independent Taiwanese-Hong Kong portal TheNewsLens, the figures stands at $82 billion US; for comparison, all of mainland China produces $34 billion US worth of microchips).
 The Taiwanese market supplies 22.4% of the global market of microchips.
 All this is manufactured on a Pacific island the size of Belgium, with no mineral resources.

 The Taiwanese economic miracle began in the Silicon Valley, where several thousand Taiwanese engineers got together in the 1980s.
 Ming Wu was employed at Intel, and dreamed of founding his own company.
 In the end it was exactly what he did: put together a team of 28 compatriots who worked in California, and founded Macronix in 1989.
 An American venture fund helped pay for it.
 Nintendo became one of first investors.
 Today when Macronix is already a multi-billion business, every Nintendo console has microchips designed and made in Taiwan.